Advanced Fetal Ultrasound & Imaging

 High Risk Pregnancy

 A high-risk pregnancy has an increased chance of complications for you or your baby.
 While this sounds frightening, most high-risk pregnancies are healthy.
-You will have more frequent prenatal checkups and may need additional prenatal testing to allow Dr. Jadali and the team at Perinatal Diagnostic Center and Ultrasound to monitor your pregnancy closely.
+You will have more frequent prenatal checkups and may need additional prenatal testing to allow our team to monitor your pregnancy closely.

-Dr. Jadali specializes in providing prenatal care for high-risk pregnancies and offers customized guidance and support for you throughout your gestation.
-He can answer your questions and give advice to help you protect your health and the health of your baby.
+We specialize in providing prenatal care for high-risk pregnancies and offer customized guidance and support for you throughout your gestation.
+We can answer your questions and advise to help you protect your and your baby's health.

 Many factors can make your pregnancy high-risk including: